 The shoe in reference is known today as the Classic, but back then it was just popularly identified on and off the court as K-Swiss, recognized for its clean leather façade and D-ring lacing feature.
-Taking inspiration from ski boots, this sneaker was designed for intense use as it was structured with a reinforced upper structure and a shock-absorbing sole.
+Taking inspiration from ski cleats, this sneaker was designed for intense use as it was structured with a reinforced upper structure and a shock-absorbing sole.

 The brand prompted to release several other tennis shoe models hence after which includes the K-Swiss Gstaad and K- Swiss Si-18 International that quickly gained the approval of tennis aficionados.
 Over 50 years later, these court styles remain to be relevant not as performance shoes but as casual everyday sneakers.